oda-hub/hugo-odahub/content/docs/guide-development.md

 pip install renku_graph_vis
 ```

-Or can be made available within a Renku session, by adding those in the list of requirements of the Renku project, within your `requirements.txt` file.
+Alternatively, it can be made available within a Renku session, by adding it in the list of requirements of the Renku project, within your `requirements.txt` file.

 ### Tracking access to astronomical archives and services in the project Knowledge Graph by using `renku-aqs-annotation` plugin

-By this plugin, the calls amongst the most important `astroquery` methods are intercepted and specific annotations are generated.
-Those will be then added to the project Knowledge Graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)
+This plugin intercepts several key `astroquery` methods and stores annotations to the project Knowledge Graph: [https://github.com/oda-hub/renku-aqs-annotation](https://github.com/oda-hub/renku-aqs-annotation)

 In the image below, the information added to the project Knowledge Graph is highlighted.
 Specifically, it can be seen that during a papermill run of the `test-notebook.ipynb` notebook (that produced `out.ipynb` as an output notebook) a call to the astroquery method `query_object`, via the `Simbadclass`, has been detected.
-This, is requesting the object `Mrk 421`.
+This notebook is requesting the object `Mrk 421` object.
 The hightlighed labels on the edges provide information about the relationship between the two nodes: during the `papermill` execution, a call to the query_object method is executed (`call` label) and in turn, this requests the Astrophysical Object `Mrk 421`.

 ![](details_astroquery_annotations_1.png)